prasadmuley/prasadmuley.github.io/_posts/2015-04-02-Hello-World.md

 So *I've decided to test it using **Hello World!***

->**"Blooging is not rocket science, it's about being yourself and putting what you have into it."**
+>**"Blogging is not rocket science, it's about being yourself and putting what you have into it."**

 I read this quote somewhere.
 Being Software Developer, I'll write some **technical** posts here.
 I'll also try to write **non-technical** posts.
 Let's see what I **write**.
-I'll enjoy a lot by writting posts.
+I'll enjoy a lot by writing posts.
 I hope you'll too.

 #### Feel free to connect me.